corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 sell side of the flow is not trying to sell us the wrong thing, whether by accident or on purpose
 * `anonymous: Boolean` - whether to generate a fresh, anonymous public key for the transaction

-Alright, so using this flow shouldn’t be too hard: in the simplest case we can just create a buyer or seller with the details of the trade, depending on who we are.
-We then have to start the flow in some way.
-Just calling the `call` function ourselves won’t work: instead we need to ask the framework to start the flow for us.
+Using this flow should not be too hard: in the simplest case, just create a buyer or seller with the details of the trade.
+Then start the flow in some way.
+Calling the `call` function won't work: instead you need to ask the framework to start the flow.
 More on that in a moment.

 ## Suspendable functions